How to Organize Kitchen Cabinets Like a Pro

 Tupperware

-Dish organizers are another great tool to place inside your cabinets to maximize space.
-They stand your dishes vertically instead of stacking them on top of each other.
-This allows you to use the space next to the item in the cabinet rather than waste the space above stacked dishes.
+Dish organizers are another great tool — they stand dishes vertically instead of stacking them, using the space beside each item rather than wasting the space above a stack.

-The important thing to remember when you are trying to recognize your kitchen pantry or kitchen cabinets is to take it step by step.
-If you try to skip over something, you may find yourself doing the same thing very soon.
-If you go through all the proper steps you may have a system in place that doesn’t need to be re-upped every few months.
+The key to reorganizing your pantry or cabinets is to go step by step.
+Skip a step and you may find yourself redoing the whole thing soon after.
+Work through all the stages and you’ll have a system that doesn’t need re-doing every few months.

 FAQ

-What’s the best way to organize food to minimize food waste?
+What’s the best way to organize food to minimize waste?

-Since you’re taking food out of your cabinets to organize them anyway, we suggest organizing your food by category (as noted above) and by expiration date.
-While expiration dates aren’t always carved in stone, you’ll be less likely to waste food if you put older items in front and newer ones behind them.
+Since you’re taking food out to organize anyway, sort it by category and by expiration date.
+Expiration dates aren’t always firm, but putting older items in front and newer ones behind means you’ll waste less.

-How can I maximize storage if I have limited cabinet space?
+How can I maximize storage with limited cabinet space?

 How often should I reorganize my kitchen cabinets?